Cosmic Environment as the Primary Driver of Dwarf Satellite Statistics: Analysis and results

-To investigate the spatial distribution of satellite galaxies relative to their hosts, radial profiles were computed for each central galaxy by normalizing satellite distances to its virial radius.
-A stacking methodology was then applied, combining the profiles of all galaxies within each environment (clusters, groups, and voids) and normalizing the cumulative satellite counts in each radial bin by the total number of satellites in that environment.
-This approach enables direct comparison of relative satellite distributions across environments.
-All results presented here are based on the $z=0$ snapshot of the simulation (\ref{sec:Mill}).
+To investigate the spatial distribution of satellite galaxies relative to their hosts, radial profiles were computed by normalizing satellite distances to the virial radius of each central galaxy.
+A stacking method was then applied, combining the profiles of all galaxies within each environment (clusters, groups, and voids) and normalizing the cumulative satellite counts in each radial bin by the total number of satellites in that environment.
+This approach enables a direct comparison of relative satellite distributions across environments.
+The analysis was carried out in three stellar mass bins: $8 < \log(M_*/M_{\odot}) < 9$, $9 < \log(M_*/M_{\odot}) < 10$, and $10 < \log(M_*/M_{\odot}) < 11$, separately for three morphological classes: all morphologies, pure disk, and bulge dominated (see Section~\ref{sec:3.1.2} for definitions).
+All results presented here are based on the $z=0$ snapshot of the simulation (Section~\ref{sec:Mill}).